-Based on recent (1998-2003) harvest data, commercial bottomfish catches in the NWHI fishery represent approximately 40 percent of the total commercial bottomfish harvest in Hawaii as shown in Figure 9 (WPRFMC 2004).
+Based on recent (1998-2003) harvest data, commercial bottomfish catches in the MHI fishery represent approximately 60 percent of the total commercial bottomfish harvest in Hawaii (WPRFMC 2004).
+The annual bottomfish harvest in the MHI has been fairly stable for the past 10 years (Figure 9).